 On Tuesday, March 12, 2019, the Town of Grantham voted overwhelmingly to designate $300,000 of town funds toward the acquisition of the Sawyer Brook Headwaters parcel.
-This would be the first Grantham property to be protected with an Ausbon Sargent conservation easement.
 For this project to be completed, it will be necessary to raise the remaining funds of $215,000 from private and grant-funding sources.
 The Ausbon Sargent Land Preservation Trust will be submitting grant proposals to a number of potential grantors, but the completion of this project will remain dependent on the help of many friends, neighbors and interested conservation enthusiasts like you.

 Pleasant Street-East is one of our most recent protected properties.
 It is located just off of Pleasant Street (next to the Bittersweet property and across the street from the Kidder-Clough-Cleveland trailhead) and marked by the large NL Conservation Commission trail sign that you see in the photo above.
 The walk is relatively easy and the footing is good for walking in boots or snowshoes.
 We highly recommend this 20-minute, cleared and well marked trail for a great lunch-loop, a quick family exploration or a means to enjoy some crisp NH fresh air.
 It's an easy walk from the corner of Pleasant Street and Main Street, New London to access the trail head.Read More